kontist/apidocs/source/index.html.md

 ## Authorization Code
 In general, the process looks like this:
 1. You redirect the user in a browser to an url on our end.
-2. The user is required to login and needs to accept your applications authorization request.
+2. The user is required to login and needs to accept your application's authorization request.
 The browser redirects back to your application with a `code` parameter.
 3. Your application can then exchange this `code` together with the `client_secret` into an `access_token` through a backend request to our API.

 Let us go through the process step by step.
 At first we need to send the user to a special url in the browser: